Prisms and Prismatic Cohomology: Introduction

 \subsection{Acknowledgements}

 We are grateful to Johannes Ansch\"utz, Ben Antieau, Sasha Beilinson, K\k{e}stutis \v{C}esnavi\v{c}ius, Johan de Jong, Vladimir Drinfeld, H\'el\`ene Esnault, Ofer Gabber, Lars Hesselholt, Mel Hochster, Luc Illusie, Arthur-C\'esar Le Bras, Judith Ludwig, Jacob Lurie, Akhil Mathew, Matthew Morrow, Emanuel Reinecke, Martin Speirs and Nils Wa\ss muth for useful conversations.
 We thanks K\k{e}stutis \v{C}esnavi\v{c}ius, Lars Hesselholt, and especially Jacob Lurie, for their comments on a draft version of this paper.
-We are also grateful to Yves Andr\'e, Ko Aoki, Toby Gee, Kiran Kedlaya, Dmitry Kubrak, Zhouhang Mao, Akhil Mathew, Matthew Morrow, Arthur Ogus and the anonymous referees for comments on the first version of this paper; thanks especially for Teruhisa Koshikawa for pointing out an error (and a fix) in construction of Cech-Alexander complexes for prismatic cohomology (now incorporated in Construction~\ref{PrismaticFunctorialCC}).
+We are also grateful to Yves Andr\'e, Ko Aoki, Toby Gee, Kiran Kedlaya, Mark Kisin, Dmitry Kubrak, Bernard Le Stum, Zhouhang Mao, Akhil Mathew, Matthew Morrow, Arthur Ogus and the anonymous referees for comments on the initial versions of this paper; thanks especially for Teruhisa Koshikawa for pointing out an error (and a fix) in construction of \v{C}ech-Alexander complexes for prismatic cohomology (now incorporated in Construction~\ref{PrismaticFunctorialCC}).

 Work on this project was carried out at a number of institutions, including the University of Bonn, MPIM, University of Michigan, Columbia University and MSRI (supported by the NSF grant \#1440140); we thank these institutions for their hospitality.
 In the duration of this project, the first author was partially supported by the NSF grants \#1501461 and \#1801689, a Packard fellowship and the Simons foundation grant \#622511, while the second author was supported by a DFG Leibniz Grant and the Hausdorff Center for Mathematics (GZ 2047/1, Projekt-ID 390685813).